Andrea-Tarzariol/Determination-of-the-Fractal-Dimension-of-a-Curve-Using-a-Convolutional-Neural-Network/README.md

 **Results** holds the script used for comparing the performances.

 Finally, inside **Coast Analysis** can be found the script used for the estimation of the fractal dimension of the West Coast of Great Britain.
-Note that you need to downaload the .shp file from GADM (https://gadm.org/).
+Note that you need to downaload the .shp file of the UK from GADM (https://gadm.org/).